kkornelius/flutter-ecommerce-simple-app/README.md

 # simple_ecommerce

-A simple e-Commerce App with Flutter and Dart.
+A simple E-Commerce App with Flutter and Dart.

 ## Screenshot